imzbf/md-editor-v3/public/demo-en-US.md

 By default, you can select multiple pictures.
 You can paste and upload screenshots and copy web page pictures.

-> v1.2.0：Only one image can be selected for image clipping ~，but `onUploadImg` function will receive an array also.
+> v1.2.0: Only one image can be selected for image clipping ~，but `onUploadImg` function will receive an array also.

 > Tips: When pasting pictures, if they are GIF graphs, it does not work!
 Please upload it by file system.